JosePedroDias/musicnot/README.md

 - [x] example displaying local musicxml files to simplify demo for new users
 - [x] save SVG/print support
 - [x] request user to choose which part to render
+- [ ] test and fix some lame problems
+    - [ ] Cb should be B and B# C. currently rendering some impossible notes, I think
+    - [ ] Drum parts are not being rendered yet. different note scheme?
 - [ ] summarize content in height:
-    - [] filter out measures with no info for the chosen part
+    - [ ] filter out measures with no info for the chosen part
-    - [] reduce duration of notes keeping relative parallelism
+    - [ ] reduce duration of notes keeping relative parallelism
 - [ ] alternate headers for guitar, base, drums
 - [ ] alternate color scheme for guitar/base (lowest string which has the note) and drums (cluster by type: hihat, kicks, snares, toms, etc.)
 - [ ] smart criteria for clustering notes between left/right hand